Fundraising Frequently Asked Questions

 12. Will UNIS Hanoi be fundraising for a more general fund in the future that can be used for many different projects and not only Scholarships?

 The Board has approved fundraising in five areas: Service Learning, Scholarships, Programme Enhancement, Professional Development and Capital Projects.
-The Birthday Gift Fund was a very successful first campaign in support of our Service Learning Programmes and now we are embarking on a five year Scholarship Campaign with a more ambitious goal.
+The Birthday Gift Fund was a very successful first campaign in support of our Service Learning Programmes and now we are celebrating the success of our Scholarship Campaign with a more ambitious goal.
 It is too soon to project further fundraising plans, but it has been a popular model at Schools with more mature programmes to offer several options for donors to support with more general funds.
 All fundraising projects undertaken through the Advancement Programme are approved and led by the Board of Directors.

 UNIS Hanoi will not accept gifts from companies or individuals whose values and conduct are not aligned with the UNIS Hanoi Values and Beliefs.

-UNIS Hanoi has adopted School Operating Regulations for Fundraising which include statements of responsibility as follows:
+UNIS Hanoi has adopted School Operating Regulations for Fundraising which include general statements of responsibility as follows: